diesimo-ai/self-driving-car-projects/p3-self-driving-vehicle-control/readme.md

 ## Contributing

-Please create a pull request if you want to take this project to a new next level.
+Please create a pull request if you want to help this project grow.
 There are still great cool stuffs & ideas to add on, do not hesitate to add your own below.

 `@TODO - list`

 ```
-- Convert notebook into a python project
-- Package the project into a PyPi package
+- Package the project into a PyPi library
 - Create a C++ version of the model
+- Add logger module for debugging
 ...
 ```